PREVIEW-U.S. coal industry braces for EPA emissions crackdown

 FORCING TECHNOLOGY

-EPA to set an emissions standard as stringent as in the initial
+for the EPA to set an emissions standard as stringent as in the

 "This section (of the Clean Air Act) is meant to be